qchenevier/MBA_memoire/doc/digitalization_organizations.md

 - digital signals can be transmitted perfectly without error: **no depreciation with time/usage**
 - digital signals can be replicated indefinitely: **no production cost**
 - digital signals can be communicated to the incremental consumer at zero marginal cost: **no transport cost**

-## Strategic principles for competing in the digital age [@Hirt2014]

-##### Dimensions

-Opportunities and threats:

-- **Enhancing interactions** among customers, suppliers, stakeholders, and employees
-- **Improving management decisions** as algorithms crunch big data from social technologies or the Internet of Things
-- **Enabling new business or operating models**, such as peer-to-peer product innovation or customer service

-7 forces at work:

-1. New pressure on prices and margins
-1. Competitors emerge from unexpected places
-1. Winner-takes-all dynamics
-1. Plug-and-play business models
-1. Growing talent mismatches
-1. Converging global supply and demand
-1. Relentlessly evolving business models at higher velocity

-Managing the strategic challenges: Six big decisions

-- Decision 1: Buy or sell businesses in your portfolio?
-- Decision 2: Lead your customers or follow them?
-- Decision 3: Cooperate or compete with new attackers? (link with @Iansiti2014: GE's doing more partnerships)
-- Decision 4: Diversify or double down on digital initiatives? (_potential_ link with @Woodard2013: Augment the design capital by augmenting the options or diminish the technical debt)
-- Decision 5: Keep digital businesses separate or integrate them with current nondigital ones? (link with @Karimi2015: depending on the characteristics (size, existing assets, agility needed, risk aversion...), some have integrated or not the digital business unit)
-- Decision 6: Delegate or own the digital agenda?

 # Bibliography